andreaippo/anagram-utils/README.md

 A `Text` acts as a wrapper for inputs that are valid according to the aforementioned definition, i.e. no `Text`s wrapping invalid inputs can be created.

+### Choices

+I have opted for a CLI interface although I don't really have much experience with it, but a REST API seemed excessive, given the reduced scope of the assignment.

+If I had opted for a REST API, I would have defined:

+- a `POST` to `/anagram-utils/text`, where `text` is the subject, and the body contains the candidate text.
+The response body could then return a simple boolean.
+I would use a `POST` because it better indicates that some state-change might happen on the server side (i.e. the update of the history);
+- a `GET` to `/anagram-utils/text` where `text` is the subject.
+The response body could then return a list of known anagrams.

 Since some state knowledge is requested for implementing the history check, I took advantage of the `HistoryService` to use such state knowledge in order to avoid re-executing the two-way check, if possible.